-The bill, S.B.
-No. 61, amends the Family Code to allow indigent parents involved in certain legal proceedings affecting the parent-child relationship to select their own attorney ad litem.
+The bill amends the Family Code to allow indigent parents involved in certain legal proceedings regarding the parent-child relationship to select their own attorney ad litem.
 Specifically, it introduces Section 107.01301, which permits a court-determined indigent parent to choose an attorney who meets specific qualifications, including being licensed and in good standing with the State Bar of Texas.
-The bill emphasizes that the selection process is independent of any court appointment system and prohibits the court from interfering with the parent's choice.
+The bill emphasizes that this selection process is independent of any court appointment system and prohibits the court from interfering with the parent's choice.
 Additionally, it outlines the procedures for the attorney's notice of appearance and the payment structure for their services, ensuring that compensation aligns with that of court-appointed attorneys.

-The bill also includes amendments to existing sections of the Family Code, specifically Sections 107.013(a) and (a-1), to clarify the rights of indigent parents regarding legal representation.
-It mandates that if an indigent parent appears in opposition to a suit without an attorney, the court must inform them of their right to select an attorney compensated by the county.
-The changes are applicable only to suits filed on or after the bill's effective date, with provisions for the Office of Court Administration to implement necessary rules by March 1, 2026.
+Furthermore, the bill modifies existing provisions in Sections 107.013(a) and (a-1) to clarify the rights of indigent parents regarding legal representation.
+It specifies that if an indigent parent appears in opposition to a suit without an attorney, the court must inform them of their right to select an attorney ad litem, who will be compensated by the county.
+The changes aim to enhance the legal representation of indigent parents in family law cases, ensuring they have the autonomy to choose their counsel while maintaining the necessary legal standards for representation.

 Statutes affected: